flightless/mailgun-subscriptions/readme.md

 `mailgun_welcome_email_template` - Edit the welcome email template.

 `mailgun_welcome_email_lists` - Edit the list of mailing lists in the email template.

+### Account Management Email

+When a user requests access to the account management page, they will receive this email.
+This template can include:

+* `[link]`  - This is the unique URL to the user's account management page.

+#### Filters

+`mailgun_token_email_subject` - Edit the subject of the welcome email.

+`mailgun_token_email_template` - Edit the account management email template.

 ## Confirmation Page